 The Corporation initially measures its financial assets and financial liabilities at fair value.
-The Corporation subsequently measures all its financial assets and financial liabilities at amortized cost.
+The Corporation subsequently measures all its financial assets and financial liabilities at amortized cost except for investments which are measured at fair value.

-Financial assets measured at amortized cost include cash, short-term investments and accounts receivable.
+Financial assets measured at amortized cost include cash and accounts receivable.